 - 2nd Sunday in Hilo (Not meeting on a regular basis but contact Rose Everly)

-- 3rd Sunday South Kona (contact Darby) or contact Yumi for afternoon worship in Volcano.
-Also, Keau Worship Group (contact Rick Troth)
+- 3rd Sunday South Kona (contact Darby).
+Also, Keaau Worship Group (contact Rick Troth)

 - 4th Sunday – Keaau Worship Group (contact Rick Troth)

 - 5th Sundays.
-Arranged from time to time. (contact Rick Troth)
+Arranged from time to time, usually at Rick and Tom’s home. (contact Rick Troth)

 Plans do change from time to time, so it’s a good idea to check with somebody to be sure where Meeting will be held on any given Sunday.
 For Meetings in Kona check with Darby at (808) 322-3116.
 For Meeting in Hilo check with Rosa at (808) 333-2513.
 For worship in the Puna area contact me, Rick Troth, at (808) 966-7304.
 Most of the worship gatherings start at 10:00 AM and often have a potluck following.